-In 2020 the fall and Halloween-themed activities at the farm ran from September 25th until November 1st.
-The venue is located at 790 McKenzie Road in Abbotsford.
+In 2021 the fall and Halloween-themed activities at the farm ran from September 17th until October 31st.
+The venue’s address is 790 McKenzie Road in Abbotsford.

 To learn about the pumpkin patch and the farm’s other kid-friendly Halloween activities, continue reading.
 To learn about the farm’s ultra-scary attraction for older folk, on the other hand, see our article about the Haunted Corn Maze.